-New methods of ordination, developed by scientists at the Institute of Statistical Mathematics in Tokyo, Japan, have produced indices of association related to different groupings of catch and bycatch species for floating-object sets of the purse-seine fishery.
-The preliminary indices show clear large-scale spatial patterns, and relationships to environmental variables, such as SST, chlorophyll-a density, and mixed layer depth.
-Information on relationships between indices of species association and environmental characteristics may help to guide the development of approaches for bycatch reduction.
+Relationships between indices of species associations in the catch and environmental characteristics are viewed as potentially valuable information for bycatch mitigation.
+Preliminary work in 2007-2008, based on novel methods of ordination developed by scientists at the Institute of Statistical Mathematics in Tokyo, Japan, showed clear large-scale spatial patterns in different groupings of target and bycatch species for floating-object sets in the EPO purse-seine fishery and relationships to environmental variables, such as SST, chlorophyll-a density, and mixed layer depth.
+More work is needed on this or similar approaches.

 Ecologically-based approaches to fisheries management place renewed emphasis on achieving accurate depictions of trophic links and biomass flows through the food web in exploited systems.
 The structure of the food web and the interactions among its components have a demonstrable role in determining the dynamics and productivity of ecosystems.
 Trophic levels (TLs) are used in food-web ecology to characterize the functional role of organisms, to facilitate estimates of energy or mass flow through communities, and for elucidating trophodynamics aspects of ecosystem functioning.
-A simplified food-web diagram, with approximate TLs, of the pelagic tropical EPO, is shown in Figure 1.
+A simplified food-web diagram, with approximate TLs, of the pelagic tropical EPO, is shown in Figure J-1.
 Toothed whales (Odontoceti, average TL 5.2), large squid predators (large bigeye tuna and swordfish, average TL 5.2), and sharks (average TL 5.0) are top-level predators.
 Other tunas, large piscivores, dolphins (average TL 4.8), and seabirds (average TL 4.5) occupy slightly lower TLs.
 Smaller epipelagic fishes (e.g. Auxis spp. and flyingfishes, average TL 3.2), cephalopods (average TL 4.4), and mesopelagic fishes (average TL 3.4) are the principal forage of many of the upper-level predators in the ecosystem.
 Small fishes and crustaceans prey on two zooplankton groups, and the herbivorous micro-zooplankton (TL 2) feed on the producers, phytoplankton and bacteria (TL 1).